Darius the Great Is Not Okay: Plot

 Darius becomes frustrated when Laleh begins watching Star Trek with Stephen—the only thing that Darius and Stephen had together—and started without him, because he's already seen the episodes.
 Darius feels that Laleh is his better replacement.
 Darius receives an Iranian national football team jersey as a present from Sohrab, which he loves as it makes him feel like a true Persian and feel like he fits in.
 His family visits multiple sights of Yazd and Iran throughout the book, including Persopolis, Tower of Silence, Jameh Mosque, and the Fire Temple of Yazd.

 In a few days before Darius and his family must leave Iran, Darius decides to buy Sohrab a pair of cleats as a gift.
 He visits the house to find their family in grief.
 Sohrab lashes out at Darius before revealing his father has just died (who was previously revealed to be jailed by the Iranian government for unknown reasons).
 Sohrab complains that Darius is always crying but has nothing to be sad for, and tells him to leave.
 Darius runs to the rooftop and cries.

-Darius's dad finds him.
+Darius' dad finds him.
 They open up emotionally to each other: Stephen tells him of how he was close to suicide when Darius was young, and went on pills to prevent it.
 He states, "Suicide isn't the only way you can lose someone to depression."
 Darius explains why he was upset about Star Trek, and how he feels that Stephen thinks Darius was disappointment to him.
 Stephen reassures him that he loves him.

-Sohrab apologies to Darius, saying that since he was hurting, he wanted Darius to hurt too.
+Sohrab apologizes to Darius, saying that since he was hurting, he wanted Darius to hurt too.
 They end on good terms and the family leaves Iran.
-Back in Portland, Darius has a better relationship with his dad, has frequent video calls with Sohrab and Mamou, is feeling more confident at school, and is motivated to tryout for his school's soccer team.
+Back in Portland, Darius has a better relationship with his dad, has frequent video calls with Sohrab and Mamou, is feeling more confident at school, and is motivated to try out for his school's soccer team.